Obama, Springsteen boost Harris as she warns of ‘brutally serious’ consequences if Trump wins

 Harris' run of events with celebrities will continue Friday when she travels to Texas for a Houston rally with Beyoncé, according to three people familiar with the matter.
 The singer is a Houston native, and her 2016 song “Freedom” has become Harris’ campaign anthem.

-While the Friday rally is in a red state that even the most optimistic Democrat knows the vice president is unlikely to turn blue in November, the event Thursday in Georgia highlights that state's prominent place in her possible path to defeating former President Donald Trump.
+While the Friday rally is in a red state that even the most optimistic Democrat knows the vice president is unlikely to turn blue in November, the event Thursday in Georgia highlights that state's prominent place in her possible path to defeating Trump.

 Democrats, led by then-former Vice President Joe Biden and Harris, won Georgia in 2020, becoming the first Democratic presidential campaign to win the Southern state since Bill Clinton in 1992.
 Harris’ campaign is hopeful she can keep the state blue in 2024.